 Editor's note: The security related contents are FFS and depend on SA3 requirements.

-d) shall set the destination layer-2 ID to the default destination layer-2 ID as specified in clause 5.2.x and self-assign a source layer-2 ID for sending the UE-to-UE relay discovery announcement; and
+d) shall set the destination layer-2 ID to the default destination layer-2 ID as specified in clause 5.2.7 and self-assign a source layer-2 ID for sending the UE-to-UE relay discovery announcement; and

 NOTE 1: The UE implementation ensures that the value of the self-assigned source layer-2 ID is different from any other self-assigned source layer-2 ID(s) in use for 5G ProSe direct communication as specified in clause 7.2, is different from any other provisioned destination layer-2 ID(s) as specified in clause 5.2 and is different from any other self-assigned source layer-2 ID in use for a simultaneous 5G ProSe direct discovery procedure over PC5 with a different discovery model as specified in clause 6.2.14.2.2.2, clause 6.2.15.2.2.2, clause 8.2.1.3.1.2 and clause 8a.2.1.3.1.2.